Five rowing medals in five Games

 Grainger and Watkins were still forcing the pace at the halfway stage and maintained it to record a famous and much-celebrated victory by a length.
 The long-awaited gold cemented the Scot’s status as one of the most gifted rowers of all time and erased memories of the narrow defeat to the Chinese four years earlier, which had led her to contemplate retirement.

-She said: ‘Worth the wait.
-Steve promised me they’d be tears of joy this time, which there are.
+“Worth the wait,” said Grainger, after receiving a congratulatory hug from fellow British rowing legend Sir Steve Redgrave.
+“Steve promised me there’d be tears of joy this time, which there are.
 I feel this medal of all of them is the people’s medal.
-I feel so many people have been behind me and supported me and wanted this for me as much as I have.’
+I feel so many people have been behind me and supported me and wanted this for me as much as I have.

 “It’s the fulfilment of a lot of blood, sweat and tears but it doesn’t all sink in.
 Any Olympic medal is a phenomenal achievement but having had three in the past I wanted a gold one to complete the collection.”